libmir/blog/_posts/2016-09-23-glas-gemm-benchmark.md

 glas.gemm(alpha, a, b, beta, c);
 ```

-In the same time, CBLAS interface is unwieldy
+On the other hand, CBLAS interface is unwieldy

 ```d
 void cblas_sgemm (